Offirmo/offirmo-monorepo--2021-legacy/stack--next/3-advanced--browser/css--sane-defaults/README.md

 Base CSS improving the default browser stylesheet.

+> sand down some of the rough edges in the CSS language.
+I do this with a functional set of custom baseline styles. https://www.joshwcomeau.com/css/custom-css-reset/

 This is not a CSS framework:
 - This thin layer of improvements should be usable on every website.
 - No classes are declared